kaovern/embeddrix/README.md

 figure it out yourself, I ain't got one.
 PRs welcome though.

 Also you can use dockerfile in your own compose apps, obvsly... use `docker-compose.yml` as reference.

+## Usage

+Service works on the plainest HTTP request one can imagine.
+Once the service is running you can get swagger documentation UI at `/docs` endpoint.
+OpenAPI specs are at `/openapi.json`/`/openapi.yml` endpoints.